yaoshaojun/grafx2/trunk/doc/README.txt

 - SDL_ttf: see doc/README-SDL_ttf.txt
 - zlib: (on Windows) see doc/README-zlib1.txt
 - Lua: see doc/README-lua.txt
-The font Tuffy.ttf included as a sample in the fonts/ directory is public domain.
+The font Tuffy.ttf included as a sample in the fonts directory is public domain.

 The source code of Grafx2 should always be distributed along with the executable; You can normally find it in a packed archive whose name begins by